FiGOBLAC/shortcode-css-generator/readme.txt

 $defaults = shortcode_atts( $defaults, $atts, $shortcode );
 </pre>

 All you need to do is call the shortcode_cssg() function and pass in the shortcode name as the first parameter and then pass in the shortcode defaults as the second parameter.
-Thats it.
-Now your shortcode is ready to generate css.
 Example:

 <pre>